kgitthoene/yellow-addtopage/README.md

 ## Overall Example

-Inject files and meta data to all of your pages.
-Place a file `<theme>.addtopage`  in the themes directory `system/themes`
+Inject files or meta data to your pages.
+Place the file `<theme>.addtopage`  in the themes directory.

-Say your theme is `stockholm`, then place a file **`stockholm.addtopage`** in the themes directory.
+Say your theme is `stockholm`, then place the file **`stockholm.addtopage`** in the themes directory `system/themes`

-Place additional JavaScript and CSS files into the downloads folder `media/downloads`
+Place additional JavaScript and/or CSS files into the downloads folder `media/downloads`

+Example folder / file structure:

 ```
 ├── media